clockblocker/deutsch_mindmap/C1 Schreiben/Prufungs.md

+17 Apr Berlin

+24 Apr Dresden

+30 Apr Dresden

+5 May München

+8 May Hamburg

 28 May Dresden

-9 May Bremen
-8 May Hamburg
-4 May Berlin
+14 May 2025 Berlin
-5 May München
-30 Apr Dresden
-24 Apr Dresden
-17 Apr Berlin